10 Reasons You Should Be Using Tung Oil

 Alfresco Timber Oil

 Developed to enhance and protect furniture that is partially exposed to the elements.
 Our unique formula includes a UV absorber, which is ideal with the levels of harsh sunlight in (most of) Australia in the warmer months.
-Unlike many similar products on the market, our Alfresco Timber Oil smells pleasant, with the addition of eucalyptus essential oil.
-Along with the fabulous tung oil, we use a citrus solvent, a selection of nourishing plant oils, a soy-derived solvent and a low odour mineral solvent to create an excellent, durable finish for a variety of different timbers.
+Unlike many similar products on the market, our Alfresco Timber Oil smells pleasant as we stay away from harsh solvents.
+Along with the fabulous tung oil, we use other plant oils, a citrus solvent, and a low odour mineral solvent to create an excellent, durable finish for a variety of different timbers.

 Kitchen Bench Oil

 A superb, natural water-repellent finish for timber or bamboo benches.
-With a fresh, zesty lemon-like fragrance (litsea cubeba essential oil), this easy to apply oil will enhance and protect all your busy work areas.
+This easy to apply oil will enhance and protect all your busy work areas.
 It’s also perfect for bathroom and laundry work surfaces.
-Kitchen Bench Oil contains nourishing plant oils, citrus solvent and of course tung oil to provide a completely food-safe finish (when dry).
+Kitchen Bench Oil contains nourishing plant oils, citrus solvent and of course tung oil to provide a food-safe finish (when cured).